Zeeeepa/xyops/docs/snapshots.md

 ## Troubleshooting and Tips

-- Prefer watches for transient issues: If a problem is bursty or short‑lived, start a short watch (e.g., 5–10 minutes) rather than taking a single manual snapshot.
+- Prefer watches for transient issues: If a problem is bursty or short‑lived, start a short watch (e.g., 5-10 minutes) rather than taking a single manual snapshot.
 - Align timing with events: For pre/post comparisons, take one before and one after your change; record links in the related ticket or job notes.
 - Troublesome job?
 Assign snapshot actions on both job start *and* job complete, to compare the server differences.
 - Understand minute vs. second data: The core state is minute‑granularity [ServerMonitorData]; the `quickmon` buffer adds the previous 60 seconds of per‑second context.
 - Group snapshots timing: Group watch runs on :30; servers submit minute samples on staggered offsets.
 Group snapshots use the latest saved minute for each server.
 - Recently offline hosts: Group snapshots include recently offline hosts (last hour) and mark them offline so you still see their last known state.
-- Permissions: If you don’t see snapshot controls or API calls fail, ensure your user or API Key has [create_snapshots](privileges.md#create_snapshots).
+- Permissions: If you don't see snapshot controls or API calls fail, ensure your user or API Key has [create_snapshots](privileges.md#create_snapshots).

 ## Learn More